Refinery Explosions Raise New Warnings About Deadly Chemical

 The chemical company Honeywell says its "plant design, operating practices and safety equipment" also promote the safe use of hydrogen fluoride.

 But Honeywell is also developing another possible alternative to HF, which it calls ISOALKY, that could be used in newly built refineries.
 A Chinese company recently announced it would use it.
-One advantage, according to Honeywell, is that the ionic liquid catalyst has zero vapor pressure, so that a leak would result in the liquid simply pooling on the ground.
+One advantage, according to Honeywell, is that the ionic liquid catalyst has zero vapor pressure, so a leak would result in the liquid simply pooling on the ground.

 Ongoing investigations